Cannon-Clary College of Education

 Harding University National Board Statistics

-Harding University has had 1067 educators participate in the National Board support program.
+Harding University has had more than 1,200 educators participate in the National Board support program.

 The achievement rate of Harding's National Board candidates has been up to 80%, exceeding the national rate.